User Account Control

 UAC uses Mandatory Integrity Control to isolate running processes with different privileges.
 To reduce the possibility of lower-privilege applications communicating with higher-privilege ones, another new technology, User Interface Privilege Isolation, is used in conjunction with User Account Control to isolate these processes from each other.
 One prominent use of this is Internet Explorer 7's "Protected Mode".

 Operating systems on mainframes and on servers have differentiated between superusers and userland for decades.
 This had an obvious security component, but also an administrative component, in that it prevented users from accidentally changing system settings.

-Early Microsoft home operating-systems (such as MS-DOS, Windows 95-98 and Windows Me) did not have a concept of different user-accounts on the same machine.
+Early Microsoft home operating-systems (such as MS-DOS and Windows 9x) did not have a concept of different user-accounts on the same machine.
 Subsequent versions of Windows and Microsoft applications encouraged the use of non-administrator user-logons, yet some applications continued to require administrator rights.
 Microsoft does not certify applications as Windows-compliant if they require administrator privileges; such applications may not use the Windows-compliant logo with their packaging.